Ivan, Viscount d'Oyley

-Ivan, Viscount d'Oyley, born Alastair Ivan Ladislaus Lucidus Evans, (2 February 1880 - 22 May 1904) was an American who competed for France at the Olympics in fencing.
+Ivan, Viscount d'Oyley, born Alastair Ivan Ladislaus Lucidus Evans, (2 February 1880 - 26 May 1904) was an American who competed for France at the Olympics in fencing.
 He competed in the individual épée event at the 1900 Summer Olympics.
 His father, Dr. d'Oyley-Evans, a Paris-based American dentist, bought the title of Marquis from the Pope, later acquiring the titles of Count and Viscount for his sons.
-Viscount d'Oyley killed himself from a self-inflicted gunshot.
+Viscount d'Oyley killed himself from a self-inflicted gunshot on 23 May 1904 and died three days later.